 Educate employees on how to prevent heat-related illness

-- Adjust yourself to the heat through short exposure periods followed by longer exposure until your body is acclimated to the heat.
+- Adjust themselves to the heat through short exposure periods followed by longer exposure until their body is acclimated to the heat.
 It may take 14 days or longer.

-- Drink lots of liquid to replenish the fluid that your body is losing through sweating.
+- Drink lots of liquid to replenish the fluid that their body is losing through sweating.
 Drink water to stay hydrated (about 1 cup every 15 minutes), and electrolyte drinks (sports drinks) to replace salt.
 A 3:1 ratio of sports drinks to water is commonly recommended.
 Don’t wait to drink until you’re thirsty, and avoid alcohol and caffeinated beverages.

 - Do not ignore possible symptoms of heat stress.
-If your muscles cramp or if you feel very hot, dizzy or nauseous, then stop, hydrate, rest and cool off in the shade or air-conditioned area.
+If their muscles cramp or if they feel very hot, dizzy or nauseous, then they should stop, hydrate, rest and cool off in the shade or air-conditioned area.

 - Wear light-colored and loose-fitting clothes.
 Cotton breathes better than synthetic fabrics.

 - Schedule work activities during the coolest parts of the day.

 - Take the time to rest and cool down before they feel symptoms of heat stress.

 You or your supervisors can use SFM's 5-minute solutions training talk on heat stress as a guide to talk with employees.

 Use heat safety app to identify dangerous conditions